root-two/react-native-drawer/README.md

 - `panCloseMask` (Number) `null` - Ratio of screen width that is valid for the start of a pan close action.
 If null -> defaults to `max(.05, openDrawerOffset)`.
 - `initializeOpen` (Boolean) `false` - Initialize with drawer open?
 - `side` (String left|right) `left` - which side the drawer should be on.
+- `useInteractionManager` (Boolean) `false` - if true will run InteractionManager for open/close animations.

 ### Tween Handler
 You can achieve pretty much any animation you want using the tween handler with the transformMatrix property.
 E.G.